hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/iroha.md

 - don't have `dyn`s, but clear abstraction
 - prevent "invariant violation" by scoping flow stages in separate traits
 - be functional and data-oriented

+Also, I've refactored `trait RequestBuilder`.
+Now it forces to call `.body()` fn anyway to get the output of the builder.
+It is how `RequestBuilder` from `http` crate works.
+With this design, its impls became clearer.

 ### Issue